 Another protein was found in the brain cells, called tau, which is also linked to memory loss and other deficits found in Alzheimer’s patients.

-Cinnamon has many described health benefits.
+Cinnamon has many described health benefits, find more on mark l. miller website.
 Among them are improvement of Alzheimer’s symptoms and or along with antioxidant, anticholesterol, antidiabetes, and antibacterial properties.

 Cinnamon was found by the FDA to be generally recognized as safe (GRAS) food additive, see link to FDA site.